MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganization.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan\[]>: The collection of service plans associated with the tenant.
+`ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan[]>`: The collection of service plans associated with the tenant.
 Not nullable.
   - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
 See a detailed description of each value.
   - `[Service <String>]`: The name of the service; for example, exchange.
   - `[ServicePlanId <String>]`: A GUID that identifies the service plan.
 For a complete list of GUIDs and their equivalent friendly service names, see Product names and service plan identifiers for licensing.

-BODYPARAMETER `<IMicrosoftGraphOrganization1>`: organization
+`BODYPARAMETER <IMicrosoftGraphOrganization>`: organization
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.